Proof library by Michał Gacek

 When to Use CPQ and the EAV Model - Lessons from Building a Prototype

-CPQ and EAV are two of the most debated patterns in business systems.
-Here is when they actually make sense, when they are overkill, and why they so often end up in the same codebase.
+When CPQ and the EAV model actually make sense, when they are overkill, and why the two so often end up in the same codebase.

 -